Interview questions – what will you be asked and how to answer them

 The purpose of recorded interviews is to further sift the many competent applicants before assessment centres/interviews.
 Recruiters want to see more of your personality and to test your verbal communication skills (you’ve already proven your written communication if you have got to this stage).

-There is some good advice in this article by Gemma Baker of Aspiring Solicitors on the LawCareers.Net webpage.
+There is some good advice in this article by Gemma Baker who works legal recruitment and has worked for Aspiring Solicitors on the LawCareers.Net webpage.

 You may find the following articles useful:

 - UoK CES’ advice on telephone interviews: https://www.kent.ac.uk/ces/student/interviews.html?tab=telephone-interviews

 - Wikijobs advice on telephone interviews: https://www.wikijob.co.uk/content/interview-advice/interview-types/telephone-interview

 - There’s a short video by the Bright Network on https://youtu.be/Sq8nnvgLWwY